January 1, 2021

 The Unsteady March of Newspapers to the Web

-A September 2007 article in eMarketer points out that “The Newspaper Association of America has reported double-digit growth for the last 13 consecutive quarters of online newspaper advertising spending, which reached $795.7 million in the second quarter of 2007.”
+A September 2007 article in eMarketer pointed out that “The Newspaper Association of America has reported double-digit growth for the last 13 consecutive quarters of online newspaper advertising spending, which reached $795.7 million in the second quarter of 2007.”

 The newspaper industry has struggled as hard as most publishing industries to find the right way to balance their traditional print product with an appropriately complementary and compelling online presence.
 They’ve struggled even harder to figure out how to make money from online efforts.